jackdonofrio/CHIP-8/README.md

 ## Setup & usage

+Install sdl2 `brew install sdl2`.
 Just clone, run `make`, then `./emu [rom file]`.
 The 4x4 keypad is mapped to the leftmost 4 keys on each row, and `ESC` exits the emulator.

 ## Debugger